charlieargue/pan-code-samples/README.md

   - [ ] NOT having prettier auto-format run upon each file save, but instead centralizing prettier formatting via `husky` hooks
   - [ ] Rule of 3s, ctx-options
   - [ ] separating App from Server state
-- [ ] Created momentum, enthusiasm, and consus on **future** architectural decisions and upgrades, such as:
+- [ ] Created momentum, enthusiasm, and consensus on **future** architectural decisions and upgrades, such as:
   - [ ] upgrading to Next.js (or even Remix)
   - [ ] migrating to a monorepo, such as NX or turborepo
   - [ ] running Cypress E2E tests via GitHub actions (in parallel, across multiple machines)

-- [ ] Serios productivity and DX improvements thru automation:
+- [ ] Serious productivity and DX improvements thru automation:
   - [ ] token auth (dozens of MFEs and environments!)
   - [ ] msw (everything faster! not dep. on unstable BE any more)
   - [ ] no more prettier, zsh aliases, ...